What is a Pulse MIG? A how & why guide to Pulse MIG welding

 Pulse MIG offers fast, high quality, low spatter and consistently great looking welds, with better thermal control vs. conventional MIG welders.

-Pulse MIG is best known as a great process for welding aluminium, however it is also an excellent process for welding with stainless-steel and bronze wires.
-In many cases, Pulse MIG can achieve results that are comparable to TIG welding, but with speed and productivity that is superior to TIG.
+Pulse MIG is best known as a great process for welding aluminium, however it is also an excellent process for welding with steel, stainless-steel, and bronze wires.
+In many cases, Pulse MIG can achieve results that are comparable to TIG welding, but with superior speed and productivity.

 Why use Pulse MIG ?